 Gopher Tortoise Sign Information

-Gopher tortoises and their burrows are often located in natural areas, parks, and neighborhoods where they can experience interactions with people.
-Although the FWC does not distribute gopher tortoise signs, several local governments, conservation organizations, and local businesses have created informational signage to place in areas to help prevent intentional and unintentional harm to gopher tortoises and their burrows.
-If you or your organization would like to develop signage for areas occupied by gopher tortoises and their burrows, please consider the following guidelines that have been developed to help ensure accuracy and a positive outcome for the tortoise.
-It is important to note that in most situations, signs may not be necessary to protect the gopher tortoise or burrow.
+Gopher tortoises and their burrows are often located in natural areas, parks, and neighborhoods near people.
+In most situations, signs are not necessary to protect the gopher tortoise or burrow in this area and can sometimes create more problems for the tortoises or environment.
+Due to this, FWC does not distribute gopher tortoise signs.
+However, several local governments, conservation organizations, and local businesses have created informational signage to place in areas to help prevent intentional and unintentional harm to gopher tortoises and their burrows.
+If you or your organization would like to develop signage for areas occupied by gopher tortoises and their burrows, please consider the following guidelines to ensure accuracy and a positive outcome for the tortoises.

 - Use simple and consistent language.
 Keep the information on your signage concise to make it easy for others to understand.

 - Make sure signage is constructed from durable and sustainable materials.
-Signage constructed from weak materials such as paper or that is not securely inserted into the ground cannot withstand potentially harsh Florida weather conditions and could create litter.
+Signage constructed from weak materials such as paper and/or not securely inserted into the ground cannot withstand Florida weather conditions and could create litter.

 Sample Sign Text